Erik-E-Christensen/MyPPCStore-ImportToast/README.md

 # MyPPCStore-ImportToast
 A simple tool to import closing sheets from Toast.
 Works exclusively with myppcstore.
 This program is not officially endorsed by, nor directly affiliated with, Pizza Pie Cafe.
 This tool remains Copyright (c) Erik Christensen, all other programs are property of their respective owners.

+For more information about Pizza Pie Cafe, visit https://pizzapiecafe.co, or follow your local location's instagram!
 <h2>Getting Started</h2>
 Using this tool is very simple.
 <ol>